plashal/marketing/README.md

-# Marketing As I Know it
+# Marketing as I Know it